Last Updated on by

 There are many ways in which transaction data is pulled online and collated to provide Big Data analysis.

-Many platforms work to scrape product data from targeted sources that is relevant and timely.
+Many platforms work to crawl product data from targeted sources that is relevant and timely.
 For a financial data platform such as Yodlee, there are multiple end sources – financial institutions, banks, trading bourses, or billing and processing solutions providers.
 The time relevance is brought about by aggregation engine which is fine tuned to retrieve data as per the refresh policies employed by the source institution.
 A classic example is the Mint.com website that used to employ Yodlee platform and now uses Intuit Customer Central for their data scraping and subsequent aggregation practice.

 Website behavior and activity

 This helps to know what function will be the trigger for better sales.
 Google Analytics is the most popular form of website behavior tool.
-It scrapes the product data and comes up with high quality insights on what needs to be fine-tuned to make your site better and what pointers are working in favor of your business.
+It crawls the product data and comes up with high quality insights on what needs to be fine-tuned to make your site better and what pointers are working in favor of your business.
 Some gems include –

 - Behavioral flow Reporting – This tells you how the users are behaving and how they ‘flow’ or move from one page to another when they are on your site